Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 ![udev_and_sysfs](assets/udev_and_sysfs.png)

-In the modern approach there are two orthogonal ways of looking at the devices
+In the modern approach there are two orthogonal ways of looking at the devices:
 - `UDEV`, the user is given the power to customize the device names.
 Represents a kind of logical view over the attached devices
 - `SYSFS`, stored under `/sys`, shows through the file system how the devices are connected to the system, providing a topological view of the system.
-There are also other informations that are available via sysfs:
+There is also more information that is available via sysfs:
   - state of devices
   - which bus they are attached
   - access to device driver